B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Bed and breakfasts are typically smaller and more compact than hotels.
 Some B&Bs do provide guests with a high degree of personal privacy (sometimes a private entrance), but it’s arguably more common for B&B guests to share some amenities or common areas with other guests and/or a host (many B&Bs include a shared kitchen, lobby and courtyard).

 B&B guests can expect to interact with, or at least see, their host throughout their stay.
-You may see the host or other guests each time you enter or exit your room, which can be positive if you want a social experience.
+You may see the host or other guests each time you enter or exit your room, which can be a positive thing if you prefer a social experience.
 If you prefer more privacy, consider booking a room in a spacious hotel rather than in a bed and breakfast.

 Breakfast in a B&B is often served on one large table where guests sit together, or on smaller, individual tables, in a way that guests can easily interact with other groups (if they choose to).
 Hotel guests usually only interact with their own group during breakfast, and are typically given more space between tables.

 Hotel guests typically have a small private kitchen, or no kitchen access at all.
 In B&Bs, any kitchen access is typically shared between guests, and potentially the host as well.
 To learn about the shared kitchen B&B etiquette, click here.
 Hotels provide private (en-suite) bathrooms in each room.
-Bed and breakfasts can offer private bathrooms, shared bathrooms or both (based on the property or room you book).
-To learn about the shared bathroom etiquette in B&Bs, click here.
+Bed and breakfasts can offer private bathrooms, shared bathrooms or both (based on property/room you book).
+To learn about B&B shared bathroom etiquette, click here.

 Many large hotels offer multi-room rentals (with 2 or more connected rooms).
 This is less common in bed and breakfasts.
 It can be difficult to find B&Bs with sufficient space for large groups (since B&Bs typically have fewer than 10 guest rooms in the property).